Elizabeth's Kitchen Diary

 • Spoon into the prepared muffin cases.

-• To prepare the streusel topping, combine the sugar, flour and cinnamon together and rub in the butter until the mixture resembles coarse bread crumbs.
+• To prepare the streusel topping, combine 75 grams light brown muscovado sugar, 2 tbsp plain flour and 1/4 tsp ground cinnamon together and rub in 1 tbsp butter until the mixture resembles coarse bread crumbs.

 • Generously sprinkle the streusel topping over each muffin and bake, in the centre of the oven, for 20 - 25 minutes.
 A skewer inserted into the centre will come out clean.